 Bottom Line

-Chase just rolled out one of the best, limited-time bonus offers we've ever seen on the popular *chase sapphire preferred*.
+Chase is back with one of the best, limited-time bonus offers we've ever seen on the popular *chase sapphire preferred* … and it might just be the best

-You can earn 100,000 points after spending $5,000 on purchases in the first three months.
-Those points are worth a minimum of $1,250 when redeemed through Chase Travel, but you can likely do far better with some of the examples we outlined above.
+With this offer, you can earn 100,000 points after spending $5,000 on purchases in the first three months.
+Those points are worth a minimum of $1,000 when redeemed through Chase Travel … but you can do far better with some of the examples we outlined above.

 Learn more about the *chase sapphire preferred*